sivaabhishek/sivaabhishek/README.md

 - 👋 Hi, I’m @sivaabhishek
 - 👀 I’m interested in Deep Learning and Software Development
-- 🌱 I’m currently learning Neural networks and Machine learning
+- 🌱 I’m currently exploring various flavours of Neural Network
-- 💞️ I’m looking to collaborate on Artificial intelligence and Deep Learning projects
+- 💞️ I’m looking to collaborate on Software Development and Deep Learning projects
 - 📫 How to reach me sivaabhishek3@gmail.com

 <!---